DFDLSchemas/vCard/README.md

 The DFDL schemas use dfdl:sequenceKind='unordered' to model that properties can appear in any order.

 The vCard 2.1 schemas are in the '2.1' folder.
+Any limitations are documemted in the schema prologs.

 Test data and infosets are included.